hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

 	has 256 segments; however, there is no table for mapping a segment to a PE#.
 The segment number *is* the PE#.

       * Support overlaps.
-If an address is covered by multiple windows, there's a defined ordering for which window applies.
+If an address is covered by multiple linux, there's a defined ordering for which window applies.

     We have code (fairly new compared to the M32 stuff) that exploits that